Doctoral StudiesCopyright: © RWTH

 - Very important: interest in a scientific work with the aim of doctoral studies is crucial

-What does the Chair of Building Materials offer you?
+What does the Construction Materials Division offer you?

 - A workplace with a young, motivated team